Nutriadmin/hipaa-policies/source/sections/19-employees_policy.md

 1. All new workforce members, including contractors, are given training on security policies and procedures, including operations security, within 30 days of employment.
    * Records of training are kept for all workforce members.
-   * Upon completion of training, workforce members complete this [form](https://docs.google.com/a/catalyze.io/forms/d/1bmEK3TidACj6ForBqGMaINPjIckv9ht28rtkGEQsBGs/viewform?usp=send_form).
+   * Upon completion of training, workforce members complete a Google Form confirming they have read the training, answered the training quiz, and had a conversation with their manager/security officer regarding their security responsabilities.
    * Current NutriAdmin training is hosted at [nutriadmin.com/training](https://nutriadmin.com/training/).
    * Employees must complete this training before accessing production systems containing ePHI.
 2. All workforce members are granted access to formal organizational policies, which include the sanction policy for security violations.